Conch (instrument): Africa

 Austronesian settlers to the island of Madagascar brought along their conch shell which eventually became the antsiva (in the west coast) or bankora which was blown customarily as part of ceremonies such as circumcisions and funerals.
 It was also incorporated into Merina royal regalia exclusively blown by male slaves to herald a royal's arrival, signalling mourning in time of death or even to mark battles.

 Europe

+Wales

+Cragen Beca is a conch shell natural instruments.
+It was blown to call the legendary character Rebecca and her ‘Daughters’ to action during the infamous Rebecca Riots in Carmarthenshire of the mid-19th century (1839 – 43).

 Malta

 In Malta the instrument is called a bronja, colloquially known as tronga.
 The shell of a sea snail is modified, with a hole at one end, and when blown it creates a loud noise.
 The tronja was generally used to inform the people that the windmills on the islands are operating that day due to being a windy day, which allows the grain of wheat and other grains to be ground.

 Modern use

-Carlos Chávez substitutes a conch for the trombone in his 1940 piece Xochipilli.
+Carlos Chávez uses the trombone as a substitute for the conch in his 1940 piece Xochipilli.
 American jazz trombonist Steve Turre also plays conches, in particular with his group Sanctified Shells.
 The group released its first, eponymous album in 1993.

 An Indian conch, partially processed via an Echoplex delay, was featured prominently in the score for the film Alien (1979).
 Initially, composer Jerry Goldsmith used the conch during a scene depicting the extraterrestrial environment of a derelict spaceship.
 However, director Ridley Scott was so impressed by the eerie effect that he requested its use throughout the rest of the score, including during the main titles.

+Various conch shells performed by musician, Don Chilton are featured prominently throughout the soundtrack of the film Where the Crawdads Sing (2021) composed by Academy Award winning composer Mychael Danna.
+Other film recording projects featuring Don Chilton's conch shell playing include work with Trevor Morris on Vikings Valhalla; Aiko Fukushima on Samurai Rabbit; Matt Koskenmaki on Survivor 44 - 47; and Trey Toy on Castlevania: Nocturne.